ehles/awesome/oneline.md

 ---

-pbcopy will allow you to copy the output of a command right into your clipboard.
+Mac: pbcopy will allow you to copy the output of a command right into your clipboard.
 Vice-versa for pbpaste — it will allow you to paste your clipboard right into your terminal.

 ```bash
 # This will copy all the content within a file.